 - Planning to undertake the work at a time when the potential effects can be minimised.
-Consideration should be given to: - Avoiding sensitive spawning and migration times with consideration of the locations of native and sports fish (refer to Section 2.3 for details regarding sensitive times) - The nesting season and location of native birds - Where works are within recreational areas, avoiding times of high recreational use (public holidays, weekends, times of specific events).
+Consideration should be given to: - Avoiding sensitive spawning and migration times with consideration of locations of native and introduced fish (refer to Section 2.3 for details regarding sensitive times) - The nesting season and location of native birds - Where works are within recreational areas, avoiding times of high recreational use (public holidays, weekends, times of specific events).
 Working on Saturdays is not precluded but consideration should be given to effects on recreational users - Long-range weather forecasts and whether conditions (weather and flow) are likely to be favourable for the duration of the works - Planning to undertake the work as quickly as practical in order to minimise the length of time that potential adverse effects may occur.
 Consideration should be given to: - Ensuring materials, equipment and machinery are available before starting - Making sure that once works start, they can proceed uninterrupted - Planning to undertake the work in a way that minimises the area to be disturbed.
-Consideration should be given to: - Whether there are any areas of significant indigenous vegetation or significant habitats of indigenous fauna1 - Can the site be accessed by an existing track or does a new track need to be created? - The extent of the area that needs to be worked - Whether the work can be undertaken outside flowing water - Planning for the unexpected.
+Consideration should be given to: - Whether there are any culturally, historically or archaeologically significant areas or sites which may be affected by the works - Whether there are any sites of significant ecological value within the area - How is the site to be accessed

+- The extent of the area that needs to be worked - Whether the work can be undertaken outside flowing water - Planning for the unexpected.
 Consideration should be given to what will need to happen: - In the event of unfavourable weather or flow conditions - If there is a spill on site - If archaeological discoveries are made